 What is identity theft?

-- Business or personal records from their workplace.
+- Business or personal records from your workplace

-- Open new credit card accounts, make purchases without paying the bills.
-The delinquent accounts are reported against the victim.
+- Open a new credit card account and make purchases without paying the bills, which would then be your responsibility.

 - Establish phone or wireless services.

 - Open new bank accounts and write fraudulent checks.